AnyaChann/PhoneNumList/README.md

 # PhoneNumList Project

 ## Overview
 The PhoneNumList project is a web application that allows users to manage a list of phone information.
-Users can add new phone entries through a form and view the list of existing phones.
+Users can add new phone entries through a form, view the list of existing phones, edit phone details, and delete phone entries.
 The application is built using Java, JSP, and a relational database.

 ## Features
-- Add new phone details including ID, Name, Brand, Price, and Description.
+- Add new phone details including Name, Brand, Price, and Description.
 - View a list of all phones stored in the database.
+- Edit existing phone details.
+- Delete phone entries.
+- Automatic reset of the `AUTO_INCREMENT` value when the list is empty.
 - Input validation for form fields.
 - Reset button to clear all input fields in the form.